Regular Student Employment

 Your employer will help you complete all necessary payroll forms before you begin working and will notify the Work Study Unit of your employment.

 The amount you earn cannot exceed the budgeted amount from the department hiring you for the school year.
-UNLV limits the amount a student can work to less than 40 hours per week from all UNLV employment opportunities.
+UNLV limits the amount a student can work no more than 20 hours per week from all UNLV employment opportunities.

 Once you are hired into a Regular Student Employment job and have completed all needed payroll paperwork, you will: